 As I said above, I hate planning every minute of my trip.
 And it’s not an assurance that because you prepare everything, your plan can go smoothly.
 But knowing what to do on your first day can give you a glimpse of the place, and from that, you’ll have an idea, or you’ll know what you want to do and where you want to go.

 So, plan your first day.
 After that, be adventurous.

 There are a lot of blogs who post general trip expenses or budget for specific countries that you can use to compare with your plans.
 That way, you’ll have an idea of how much your trip will cost you.

 Also, it’s good to book everything in advance slowly or every after your monthly salary.
-That way, on the day of your trip or even a week before your trip you would never be worried that you haven’t booked this and that.
+So on the day of your trip or even a week before your trip, you would never be worried that you haven’t booked this and that.

 Travel insurance can also be handy during flight delays or canceled flights, or when you lose your baggage or even your gadget.

-When I started traveling indefinitely, I bought a travel insurance through World Nomad.
+When I started traveling indefinitely, I bought travel insurance through World Nomads.
 I also insured my MacBook, which is essential to me because I earn and I can travel because of that MacBook.
 Without it, I couldn’t work and wouldn’t earn a penny or two.